Clear Impact logo

 Because this data is meant to show how the health of our state changes during the decade from 2020-2030, some indicators may have very few data points for now.
 Keep checking back to see the progress our public health system and partners are making.

 According to the Vermont Youth Risk Behavior Survey in 2021 5% of middle school students in grades 6 through 8 used cigarettes, electronic vapor products, cigars or smokeless tobacco in the past month.
-This is of particular concern due to the increased risk for lifelong nicotine addiction and adverse health consequences associated with use.
+This is of particular concern due to the increased risk for lifelong nicotine addiction and adverse health consequences associated with use, in particular use before age 13.
+These individuals are more likely to become adult tobacco users who are more heavily addicted to nicotine.

 Looking for more data?

 Reducing tobacco use among youth is a Healthy People 2030 Leading Health Indicator.
-It is a high priority objective to drive action toward improving overall health and well-being.
+It is a high priority objective to drive action and results in improving overall health and well-being including healthy aging.

 Why Is This Important?

 Nicotine is harmful to developing brains, which keeps developing until the age of 25.
 Nicotine use during adolescence can disrupt the formation of brain circuits that control attention, learning, and susceptibility to addiction.
-In addition, nicotine use has been associated with mental health symptoms such as depression.
+In addition, nicotine use has been associated with mental health symptoms such as depression and anxiety.
+Tobacco use early in life is associated with increased risk for substance use and premature death.
+According to the American Heart Association, those who smoke, especially those who started young, are three times more likely to die prematurely.

 Equity and Impact